 This little village is located some 20 km from Warsaw and is famous for having the closest reservoir to the capital city.
 As a result, it is very popular in the summer among city people as well as those from further abroad.
 There are beautiful spacious surroundings, well-kept beaches, many wild corners and uncountable possibilities of enjoying water sports.

-Thanks to its close proximity to Warsaw, Zegrze is a perfect place to visit even for a one-day break.
+Thanks to its close proximity to Poland’s capital, Zegrze is a perfect place to visit Warsaw even for a one-day break.
 However, there are also several guesthouses and hotels offering good levels of accommodation.

 The lake is about 40 km long, covers an area of 33 km2 and is linked to Warsaw by the Zeranski Channel.
 On the banks of Zegrze you can find many new ports, hostels and resorts, many built quite recently and making this place perfect if you like an active break.
 From the end of spring until late autumn, people come here to swim, windsurf, row boats, canoe, ride horses or jog.
 A couple of days here is all you need to recharge your batteries and get some high-quality relaxation.
 If you come here in winter then you may see the annual iceboat contest.